ESPN's Sage Steele blasts protesters for disrupting her Super Bowl travel plans

 — Sage Steele (@sagesteele) November 14, 2016

-During the presidential election period, ESPN order its employees to “refrain from political editorializing,” and the company fired Major League Baseball analyst Curt Schilling following several violations of that policy in April 2016.
+During the presidential election period, ESPN ordered its employees to “refrain from political editorializing,” and the company fired Major League Baseball analyst Curt Schilling following several violations of that policy in April 2016.
 Steele seemed to heed that advice when she cut Arcade Fire singer Win Butler short as he commented on healthcare following the NBA All-Star Weekend celebrity game, saying, “So, we’re talking about celebrity stuff, not politics.
 Congratulations on your MVP.”

 Bad look for ESPN/Sage Steele to short-circuit Win Butler and draw a bright line between "celebrity stuff"/politics. pic.twitter.com/e5TLIzZV4u